Lower Back Pain

 If you suffer from lower back pain, you are not alone.
 Approximately 80 percent of adults experience low back pain at some point in their lifetime.
 Men and women are affected equally, but the degree of pain differs individually.
 In most cases, the pain makes the condition seem worse than it is, however, there are times when intervention is needed.
-Understanding a bit more about lower back pain will help you determine if you can manage the discomfort at home or if you should see a back specialist.
+Understanding a bit more about lower back pain will help you determine if you can manage the discomfort at home or if you should see a back pain specialist.

 In the majority of cases, low back pain is associated with spondylosis, a term that refers to the general degeneration of the spine.
 This degeneration is typically due to normal wear and tear that occurs in the joints, discs, and bones of the spine as people age.
 Some of these “mechanical” causes of low back pain include: